 In the last two decades, the web has been dominated by Google.
 That web domination might be close to an end.
 Indeed, Blockchain has the potential to make the giant from Mountain View become a dwarf.

 Blockchain in a nutshell

 This kind of system has made for the first time (so it seems) a distributed system as reliable if not more than a centralized one.
 That raises a question, would this have the potential to put an end to Google‘s dominance?
-In fact, today blockchain is finding many applications, the SEO world is no exception.
+Today blockchain is finding many applications; the SEO world is no exception.